 A man finds out he only has one, to a few weeks left to live.
 (Pacey from ‘Dawson’s Creek’, oh yeah – pretend you didn’t watch it).
 This might sound a little depressing, and of course it is, but it’s also leaves you feeling philosophical.
 He decides to rebel against doctors orders and starts a road trip through Canada, travelling on a motorcycle while taking photos and re-evaluating his rapidly expiring life.

-I’d be a liar if said Canada was high on my list of places to see, but I absolutely wouldn’t rule out visiting (same goes for all countries) and I would jump at the chance, if cheap flights to Canada came up at the right time.
+I’d be a liar if said Canada was high on my list of places to see, but I absolutely wouldn’t rule out visiting (same goes for all countries) and I would jump at the chance, if cheap flights to Canada came up at the right time and I had a good enough reason to go.
 Expect to see clips of gorgeous snow-tipped mountains, wondrous landscapes and open roads.
 This film hammers home that life is fickle and if there is something you really want to do you should damn well make sure you do it, as you never know what’s round the corner.
 This can be looked at in either a negative or positive way.
 You choose.

 3.)
 The Motorcycle Diaries (Diarios De Motocicleta)

 This Spanish speaking, sub-titled film is the most infectious of my travel DVD collection.
 In fact, this film makes me want to travel so God damn much after I have watched it that I have placed a ban on watching it.
 Why?
 I’m very impatient and after watching such a fascinating journey of self-discovery I get really antsy when reality hits and I’m at work the next day.
 Now that I’ve made the decision to leave England within a year I may lift the ban and allow myself to get excited again 🙂 The Motorcycle Diaries chronicles the road adventure (On a motorbike of course) of two young men, one who would become known as Ernesto “Che” Guevara (controversial icon of the Cuban Revolution).